pojntfx/networked-linux-memsync/docs/notes.md

       - By using `O_DIRECT` however, it is possible to skip the kernel caching layer and write all changes directly to the NBD client/server
       - This is particularly useful if both the client and server are on the local system, and if the amount of time spent on `sync`ing should be as small as possible
       - It does however require reads and writes on the device node to be aligned to the system's page size, which is possible to implement with a client-side chunking system but does require application-specific code
-    - Discussion of NBD and `ublk` as an alternative
-      - NBD is a battle-tested solution for this with fairly good performance, but in the future a more lean implemenation called `ublk` could also be used
-      - `ublk` uses `io_uring`, which means that it could potentially allow for much faster concurrent access
-      - It is similar to NBD; it also uses a user space server to provide the block device backend, and a kernel `ublk` driver that creates `/dev/ublkb*` devices
-      - Unlike as it is the case for the NBD kernel module, which uses a rather slow UNIX or TCP socket to communicate, `ublk` is able to use `io_uring` pass-through commands
-      - The `io_uring` architecture promises lower latency and better throughput
-      - Because it is however still experimental and docs are lacking, NBD was chosen
-    - `BUSE` and `CUSE` as alternatives
-      - Another option of implementing a block device is BUSE (block devices in user space)
-      - BUSE is similar to FUSE in nature, and similarly to it has a kernel and user space server component
-      - Similarly to `ublk` however, BUSE is experimental
-      - Client libraries in Go are also experimental, preventing it from being used as easily as NBD
-      - Similarly so, a CUSE could be implemented (char device in user space)
-      - CUSE is a very flexible way of defining a char (and thus block) device, but also lacks documentation
-      - The interface being exposed by CUSE is more complicated than that of e.g. NBD, but allows for interesting features such as custom `ioctl`s (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/device.go#L3-L15)
-      - The only way of implementing it without too much overhead however is CGo, which comes with its own overhead
-      - It also requires calling Go closures from C code, which is complicated (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/bindings.go#L79-L132)
-      - Implementing closures is possible by using the `userdata` parameter in the CUSE C API (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/cuse.c#L20-L22)
-      - To fully use it, it needs to first resolve a Go callback in C, and then call it with a pointer to the method's struct in user data, effectively allowing for the use of closures (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/cuse/bindings.go#L134-L162)
-      - Even with this however, it is hard to implement even a simple backend, and the CGo overhead is a significant drawback (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/devices/trace_device.go)
-      - The last alternative to NBD devices would be to extend the kernel with a new construct that allows for essentially a virtual file to be `mmap`ed, not a block device
-      - This could use a custom protocol that is optimized for this use case instead of a full block device
-      - Because of the extensive setup required to implement such a system however, and the possibility of `ublk` providing a performant alternative in the future, going forward with NBD was chosen for now
   - Push-Pull Memory Synchronization with Mounts
     - Limitations of the NBD protocol in WAN
       - Usually, the NBD server and client don't run on the same system